paralax/ColossalOpera/hard/ZZ_guard_towers_and_mansions.md

 - Assume a Euclidean 2 dimensional space with my mansion at the center (0,0)
 - My mansion is circular with a unit radius of 1
 - I'll tell you the locations of the guard towers as Euclidean coordinates, for example (1,1).
 They may be negative.
-- The towers only work if they form a triangle that fully emcompasses my mansion (remember, a circle centered at (0,0))
+- The towers only work if they form a triangle that fully encompasses my mansion (remember, a circle centered at (0,0))

 I'll give you the locations of the towers, one at a time, as a pair of integers *x* and *y* representing the coordinates.
 For *every* row of input please tell me how many different triangles I can have - that is arrangements of 3 occupied towers.
 I like diversity, let's keep the thieves guessing as to where the towers are occupied every night.